 We are not alone in campaigning against ritual slaughter: the Farm Animal Welfare Committee, the Government committee responsible for advising the British governments on farm animal welfare, has long recommended that farm animals should be stunned before slaughter.
 This mirrors the view of the Royal Society of the Prevention of Cruelty to Animals (RSPCA), the British Veterinary Association (BVA), and the Humane Slaughter Association (HSA), who have issued a joint statement on the issue.
 They all recognise that the balance of evidence shows that not stunning animals prior to slaughter causes additional distress.

 For more detailed information on our position, read our response to the Defra consultation on the proposal for a Council regulation on the protection of animals at the time of killing and our response to the consultation on the Farm Animal Welfare Council Report on the Welfare of Farmed Animals at Slaughter or Killing.
 We want the removal of the exemption from the law allowing the ritual slaughter of animals for food.

-Email your MP requesting that s/he support any legislative changes to abolish religious exemptions from animal welfare laws that permit slaughter of fully conscious animals, and to require that all meat and meat products are clearly labelled as to whether the animal was slaughtered humanely or not.
+You can email your MEP to urge them to support the accurate labelling of all meat products that have been slaughtered without pre-stunning.
+Or you can email your MP requesting that s/he support any legislative changes to abolish religious exemptions from animal welfare laws that permit slaughter of fully conscious animals, and to require that all meat and meat products are clearly labelled as to whether the animal was slaughtered humanely or not.